 No new legislation has been adopted to regulate the constitutional framework set in 2004 and to repeal and replace the the 1975 Lei da Nacionalidade, as amended 1987 and the 1975 Regulamento da Lei da Nacionalidade (as amended in 1988) which continue to be applicable to the extent that they merely supplement and do not contradict the Constitution.
 The coexistence of the 2004 Constitution with the 1975 Lei and Regulamento has been a source of confusion and uncertainty in the application of the law.

 There are reports that individuals of Mozambican origin who are stateless or at risk of statelessness in border regions and in neighbouring countries.
-As reported by UNHCR, in 2011, Mozambique has a significant potential to have among its original population ‘persons with citizenship problems’, i.e. who are stateless or at risk of statelessness, due to the lack of primary documents (e.g. birth certificates) that would enable them to prove their Mozambican citizenship, something which affects mostly those individuals who migrated to neighbouring countries and failed to establish their citizenship in Mozambique upon their return or from abroad.
+As reported by UNHCR, in 2011, Mozambique could have a significant number of ‘persons with citizenship problems’, i.e. who are stateless or at risk of statelessness, due to the lack of primary documents (e.g. birth certificates) that would enable them to prove their Mozambican citizenship, something which affects mostly those individuals who migrated to neighbouring countries and failed to establish their citizenship in Mozambique upon their return or while abroad.